-The Provide First Aid course conducted by Safety & Emergency Training Services is a nationally accredited course that is designed to provide students with the essential knowledge and skills to allow them to provide initial advanced care to casualties, across a variety of industries.
+The Advanced First Aid course conducted by SETS Enterprises is a nationally accredited course that is designed to provide students with the essential knowledge and skills to allow them to provide initial advanced care to casualties, across a variety of industries.
 The course covers the following broad areas:

 - DRSABCD and the guidelines set forth by the Australian Resuscitation Council.

 - Use of an Automatic External Defibrillator.

 - Visual and verbal assessment techniques.

 - Communication with a team of first aiders & other medical responders

 - Verbal and written incident reporting.

 Initial care for the following injuries or medical conditions:

 - Respiratory distress, including asthma, choking, airway obstruction, allergic reaction & anaphylaxis